 No, not that talk.
 The talk about money.
 When you put off the discussion about costs and financial budgeting, you’re missing the chance to set expectations.
 Students need to realize that their biggest financial boost will come from choosing the right school.
 They should make wise choices financially, not based on brand names or where their friends are going.

-Start Estimating EFC and Net Prices in 9th Grade
+Start Estimating SAI and Net Prices in 9th Grade

-We consistently hear from parents that are shocked by the Expected Family Contribution (EFC) they are given.
+We consistently hear from parents that are shocked by the Student Aid Index (SAI) they are given.
 Avoid the sticker shock by starting to work with those numbers in early high school.
 Also, show your student how to understand the net price of a college, starting their freshman year.
 They’ll become much more savvy about where they want to apply.

 Don’t Procrastinate on FAFSA